pulibrary/rdss-handbook/client_secrets.md

 ## Where should the client secrets be stored?

 Secrets should be rotated periodically and stored in secure vaults.

-TODO: Document what Carolyn has already set up
+Secure vault process for RDSS Team TBD.

-## What happens if a client secret get leaked?
+## What happens if a client secret gets leaked?

 If a client secret leaks, anyone with it can potentially authenticate as your application until it's revoked or rotated.